- In or to the next house or room: the caretaker lives next doorMore example sentences

 - But it was clear he was in the room next door to where the talks were going on.

-- Nearly; almost; near to: it is next door to impossibleMore example sentences
+- • informal Almost; near to: she thought George was next door to a saintMore example sentences

 - On the way to the theatre Mr. Klein reminded his companion that "Carmen" had been next door to a failure at the Opéra Comique three years before.